moratodpg/imp_marl/imp_marl/imp_wrappers/examples/epymarl/README.md

     REGISTRY = {}
     REGISTRY["struct_marl"] = partial(env_fn, env=EPymarlMAStruct)
     ```
 6. Include the config files associated with your env(s) in `/src/config/envs`.
-For instance, you can include `struct_uc_3.yaml` config file.
+As reference, you can find here the config file for a struct env with three uncorrelated structural components `struct_uc_3.yaml`.
+Other config files can be found [here](https://github.com/moratodpg/imp_marl/tree/main/papers/neurips_23/pymarl/config/envs).
 7. You can now run it!
 To execute for example struct_uc_3 with QMIX, run:
     ```
     python3 src/main.py --config=qmix --env-config=struct_uc_3